cncf/glossary/content/en/load-balancer.md

 ## Problem it addresses

-Modern applications and websites serve thousands of simultaneous requests from end-users, and returning responses to each of that requests responsively, efficiently, and reliably is not easy.
+Modern applications and websites serve thousands of thousands of simultaneous requests from end-users.
+In order to handle all those requests, [horizontal scaling](/horizontal-scaling/) is nearly unavoidable.
-Previously network requests are routed to specific servers and in this high load scenario, some servers may get a very high number of requests and some servers stay comfortably.
+Unfortunately, [horizontal scaling](/horizontal-scaling/) introduces a new level of complexity which is, how to distribute the incoming traffic to all horizontally scaled services.
+This is where load balancers come in handy.

 ## How it helps

-A Load balancer will distribute all the requests among multiple servers dynamically in a way where no one server gets a high load when there are other servers that can fulfill those requests.
-It evenly spreads the load across multiple servers.
-Thus optimizing every single request to get responded fast and reliably to end-users.
+Load balancers will distribute all the requests among multiple servers dynamically in a way where no one server gets a high load when there are other servers that can fulfill those requests.
+It spreads the load across multiple servers, following a defined schema (i.e. evenly or percentage-based).
+Thus load balancers are playing an important role in the overall performance and user experience of an application.